Skip to main content

 More Topics

 NBCOT is the Board that administers the national examination for OT and OT Assistants.
-The Board verifies your examination results and your NBCOT number becomes your Oregon license number.
+The Board verifies your examination results during the licensure process.

-Although you do not need to have NBCOT certification to be licensed in Oregon, your employer may require the national certification.
-You can only use the OTR if you are certified.
-Otherwise you can use OT/L meaning you are licensed in Oregon.
-For an OT Assistant you can only use COTA if you are certified.
-If you are not, you use OTA/L meaning you are licensed in Oregon.
+Although you do not need to have current NBCOT certification to become licensed in Oregon, your employer may require the national certification.
+You can only use the R in OTR/L if you are currently NBCOT certified.
+If you are not currently NBCOT certified you must use OT/L. For an OT Assistant you can only use C in COTA if you are currently NBCOT certified.
+If you are not currently NBCOT certifed, you must use OTA/L.

 For proper credential use, you must not combine educational credentials with certification credentials.
 For example, use MS, MOT, OTR.
 This would indicate that MS and MOT is awarded by the education institution.
 OTR is awarded by NBCOT for certification purposes.